Arivald8/VCWatcher/README.md

     ```
     $ python vcwatcher.py G:/dev/project/
     -------------------------------------
-    VCWatcher is observing ....
+    VCWatcher is observing ...
     ```
-    To use the root directory of vcwatcher.py (Note the trailing dot):
+    Or to use the root directory (trailing dot):
     ```
     $ python vcwatcher.py .
     ```

 2. Start making changes to your files.

-3. When ready, use the commands:
+3. When ready, use the `commit-generate` command:
-    - To generate a commit message, simply save all your files and then use `commit-generate` in the terminal.
-    - To exit, type `exit` or `quit`

 Example:
 ```